 After The Ozone Therapy

 After the shot, I felt like my knee was exploding – the pain and strange sensations really increased and I felt as if I had a very severe Charley Horse.
-I was told that, it was natural and it would dissipate within a few days.

 Well, the pain never dissipated.
 In fact, it got much worse.
 After several months, my cortisol levels were through the roof and for the first time ever I had a roll of belly fat.